Skip to main content

 About East Anglian Railway Museum

-In 1986 the society officially became the East Anglian Railway Museum to confirm its focus on representing railway history of the Eastern Counties rather than just operating trains.
-The following year we were (finally) able to purchase the Chappel site from the British Railway Property Board, part funded by the sale of a locomotive to a consortium of members.
+In **1987**, after years of hard work, the museum officially purchased the Chappel site from the **British Railway Property Board**, partially funded by the sale of a locomotive to a consortium of members.

-With the future of the site assured, fund-raising continued by operating Steam Days along the length of the goods yard.
-The East Anglian Railway Museum was granted charitable status in 1991 and became a Registered Museum in 1995.
+With the future of the museum secured, fundraising efforts continued, with **Steam Days** running along the goods yard track.
+The museum achieved **charitable status in 1991** and became a **Registered Museum in 1995**.

 Find Us